-This policy was prepared by the Foundation for Young Australians (we, us or our).
-The policy applies to all websites and social media profiles run by us.
-It explains how we collect and disclose your information.
-It also outlines your rights, choices, and how you may complain or contact us.
+This policy was prepared by the Foundation for Young Australians.
+It explains how we collect, hold, use and disclose information.
+It also explains how you may access and correct your personal information and complain or contact us.

 Collection of personal information.

 We are a national not-for-profit organisation dedicated to helping young Australians reach their full potential.
 All personal information collected by us helps us to support this objective in some way.

 What kinds of personal information do we collect and hold?

 The kinds of personal information we collect include: